PowerShell/DscResources/StyleGuidelines.md

 **Bad:**

-There are no single space beetween the elements in the array.
+There are no single spaces between elements in the array.

 ```powershell
 $array = @('one','two','three')